 Days to Maturity: 75-80

-Martino’s Roma are my go to paste tomato.
-They’re a determinant variety that ripens over the course of a couple weeks, perfect for putting up batches of sauce even if you don’t have that many plants.
-They’re an italian heirloom that is primarily used for canning especially in sauces and pastes.
+Martino’s Roma are my go-to paste tomato.
+They’re a determinant variety that ripens over the course of a couple of weeks, perfect for putting up batches of sauce even if you don’t have that many plants.
+They’re an Italian heirloom that is primarily used for canning especially in sauces and pastes.
 I also love them for roasted tomatoes.
 Their small size and meaty flesh makes them roast quickly and taste great.
-However I’ve also had customers buy them for sandwiches and salads that need to hold for several hours.
-These aren’t very juicy like many beefsteaks so you can put a slices of them on a sandwich and eat it later without worrying about it getting soggy.
+However, I’ve also had customers buy them for sandwiches and salads that need to hold for several hours.
+These aren’t very juicy like many beefsteaks so you can put slices of them on a sandwich and eat it later without worrying about it getting soggy.

 Days to Maturity: 75

-This cute tomato is an indeterminate, heirloom from East Germany who’s name translates to, “Little Blonde Girl.”
+This cute tomato is an indeterminate, heirloom from East Germany whose name translates to, “Little Blonde Girl.”
 They’re sweet but also a little tart, perfect for eating like candy straight from the garden.
-They’re great for kids or customers at the farmers market.
+They’re great for kids or customers at the farmer’s market.
 They’re one of the best tasting cherry tomatoes I’ve ever had and they’re so happy and bright!
 How could you resist?

 Days to Maturity: 75-80